 It should be noted that all the land for Hillside Cemetery has been provided by residents of Plymouth or Thomaston.

 Prior to 1920, it is no known who the sextons were.
 In the twenties Mr. Foster held this position.
-He was followed by Sherwood Beardslee, Revilo Fuller, Beatrice Fuller, Charles Duncan and James S. Wilson who is the present sexton.
+He was followed by Sherwood Beardslee, Revilo Fuller, Beatrice Fuller, Charles Duncan, James S. Wilson, Peter Isabelle and James W. Wilson who is the present sexton.

 The cemetery is supervised by a committee appointed by the Board of Selectmen.
 For many years this committee consisted of three members but has recently been increased to four.